-Our primary facility is in Jacksonville Downtown, FL where our embryology lab/andrology lab is located.
-We have satellite andrology labs available in Jacksonville Beach, South Jacksonville as well as Daytona.
-We have nine locations to see patients in the Jacksonville, Daytona, Tallahassee and South Georgia areas.
-This minimizes travel for our patients.
-Our office is open seven days a week, 365 days a year to allow infertility care when it is most convenient for you.
-Infertility therapy is seven days a week – inseminations, IVF retrievals and transfers have to be done on time, if they are not care is being compromised.
-The only time our IVF program is closed is the last two weeks of December to go over incubators and do quality assurance.
+Our primary facility is in downtown Jacksonville where our embryology lab/andrology lab is located.
+We have satellite offices/andrology labs at our Jacksonville Beach and South Jacksonville offices as well as in Daytona.
+We have nine locations in total to see patients, three in Jacksonville, one in Daytona, one in Tallahassee and four in South Georgia.
+Infertility often requires multiple visits these offices minimize travel time for our patients.
+Our downtown Jacksonville office is open seven days a week, 365 days a year.
+If services are not available seven days a week pregnancy rates will be compromised.
+Our IVF program is closed for two weeks during December to go over incubators and do quality assurance.

-The Florida Institute for Reproductive Medicine is a center of excellence, comprised of proficient, compassionate, dedicated people.
-No one takes what we do for granted.
-Care, cost, and convenience are very important to us.
-We treat others the way we would like to be treated.
-At the Florida Institute for Reproductive Medicine it is not solely about making babies it is about providing the highest level of patient care – the babies will come, over 10,000 to date!
+The Florida Institute for Reproductive Medicine is a center of infertility excellence, comprised of dedicated, compassionate care givers.
+We take our mantra of care, cost and convenience seriously.
+At the Florida Institute for Reproductive Medicine it is not solely about making babies it is about providing the highest level of care – the babies will come, over 12,000 to date!